-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the SL1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.
+Both the SL1 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The SL1 was replaced by the Canon SL2, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon SL1 better than the Sony A7S II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.